kiliansinger/codetricks/05-ai_coding.md

 an incidence where chatgpt was writing a crypto wallet that stole the money and transfered it to an hacker's account ([https://www.heise.de/news/ChatGPT-Code-mit-betruegerischer-API-kostet-Programmierer-2500-US-Dollar-10169146.html](https://www.heise.de/news/ChatGPT-Code-mit-betruegerischer-API-kostet-Programmierer-2500-US-Dollar-10169146.html)).

+Also be aware that approximately in one out of three cases AI models currently just invent wrong facts: https://www.heise.de/hintergrund/KI-und-die-Halluzinationen-Warum-sind-so-viele-Antworten-falsch-10962482.html

 But AI coding can really speed up as you will see with our recipie webpage.

 As a student of the university you are able to get a free educational account of github copilot.